Spherically Symmetric Static States of Wave Dark Matter: Families of Static States

 where we have suppressed the notation of $n$.
 If $\Up$ is constant, then, because both $C_{mass}$ and $C_{radius}$ are positive for all $n$ (see Table \ref{ScorrVal}), the right hand side of this equation is some positive constant, $k$, and we have that

 which defines a hyperbola.
 Thus, for a given $n^{\text{th}}$ excited state, all of the possible mass profiles for a constant value of $\Up$ lie along a hyperbola.
 We illustrate this phenomenon in Figure \ref{mass-hyperbola-figure}.

-Another property of interest is the initial behavior of a static state mass profile.
-We explained previously that the mass function of any spherically symmetric solution to the Einstein-Klein-Gordon equations is initially cubic and approximately equal to the value in equation (\ref{massCub}).
-It is routine to show that, for a static state, the value $\mu(t,0) = \mu(0)$ (since the metric and stress energy tensor for a static state is independent of $t$) is
+This has important implications in being able to determine values of $\Up$ that can produce physically plausible mass profiles.